KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 ### Cross-platform

 To further improve my workflow, I also use conditional preprocessor directives.
 These check for if certain types are defined and execute a code block if they are.
-If you find yourself practicing across multiple platforms and having to write a new input sequence for each one, you can use preprocessor directives to execute platform-specific input sequences that can be controlled using just a macro.
+If you find yourself practicing across multiple platforms and writing new input sequences for each, you can use preprocessor directives to execute platform-specific input sequences that can be controlled using just a macro.

 I mostly use USACO, CodeForces, and Google Kickstart while practicing and competing.
 The next block is specific to these three platforms, but you can modify it to suit your context.